Code-Institute-Submissions/ahmedaboujeeb-milestone2/README.md

 # Memory Game

-[Memory Game](https://ahmedaboujeeb.github.io/milestone2/) is a very cool and simple game that tests your memory, it's is also known as Match Up.
+[Memory Game](https://ahmedaboujeeb.github.io/milestone2/) is a very cool and simple game that tests your memory, it is also known as Match Up.
 Memory Game is a card game that consists of 16 cards and 8 colors, each 2 cards have a unique color and your job is to remember where they are and match them.
 Cards will be shuffled every new game, so it's a new challenge everytime.

 ## UX